James Melville Babington: Second Boer War

+Inter-war years

 From 1902 to 1907, he was in New Zealand as commandant of the New Zealand Defence Force, with the local rank of major general while so employed.
 He was placed on half-pay in December 1906 when he relinquished this position and was made a Companion of the Order of the Bath in the 1907 Birthday Honours in June.
 He retired from the army in September and was granted the honorary rank of major general.
 He was also appointed honorary colonel of the 5th Mounted Rifles (Otago Hussars).
-Returning to England, he was given the command of the Lowland Mounted Brigade from 1908 to 1913 and the colonelcy of the 16th The Queen's Lancers in 1909, transferring after amalgamation in 1922 to be colonel of the 16th/5th Lancers (1922 to death).
+Returning to England, he was on 1 April 1908 given the command of the Lowland Mounted Brigade, part of the newly created Territorial Force (TF), until 1913 and the colonelcy of the 16th The Queen's Lancers in 1909, transferring after amalgamation in 1922 to be colonel of the 16th/5th Lancers (1922 to death).

+First World War

-On the outbreak of the First World War he was given the command of the 23rd Division, part of Kitchener's Army, and was granted the temporary rank of major general in September 1914.
+On the outbreak of the First World War in August 1914, he was given the command of the 23rd Division, part of Kitchener's Army, and was granted the temporary rank of major general in September 1914.
 He was then described as "an elderly but fearless man who was universally popular".
-Under him, the 23rd became known as "a remarkably hard-fighting and efficient division".
-He was one of only a few commanding officers who saw to it that his men were properly kitted out, obtaining approval to spend £17,000 on clothing, and sending two officers to the north of England before the Division went overseas to buy 20,000 sets of underclothes and boots.
-Following the war he was Commander of the British Forces in Italy.
-He retired with the rank of lieutenant general.
+Under him, the 23rd Division, which served on the Western Front from August 1915 and from November 1917 until the end of the war on the Italian Front, became known as "a remarkably hard-fighting and efficient division".

+He was one of only a few commanding officers who saw to it that his men were properly kitted out, obtaining approval to spend £17,000 on clothing, and sending two officers to the north of England before the division went overseas to buy 20,000 sets of underclothes and boots.

+Following the war he was commander of the British Forces in Italy.
+He was promoted to major general on the active list in June 1917 as a result of "distinguished service in the Field". and retired with the rank of lieutenant general.

 He held the French Croix de guerre with Palm, and the Italian Croce di Guerra.
 He was a Commander of the Legion of Honour and an Officer of the Military Order of Savoy.

+Post-war years

-Babington lived at Pinnacle Hill, near Kelso, Roxburghshire, which his family came to through the Maitlands of Penpont.
+Babington, who relinquished the temporary rank of lieutenant general on 6 March 1919, lived at Pinnacle Hill, near Kelso, Roxburghshire, which his family came to through the Maitlands of Penpont.
 He married Eleanor Lawson (1868–1943), daughter of Thomas James Lawson of Veteran Hall, Prospect, New South Wales.
 Their son, Geoffrey Babington (1902–1956), married Lady Anne Katherine Granville Scrope Egerton (1908–1964), daughter of John Egerton, 4th Earl of Ellesmere, and sister of the 6th Duke of Sutherland.